verekia/r3f-rsc/README.md

 webpack-internal:///(rsc)/./node_modules/@react-three/fiber/dist/react-three-fiber.esm.js (33:80)
 ```

-## ❌ Next useRouter inside the canvas
+## ❌ Using Next useRouter inside the canvas

 Because context is not shared from the outside of the Canvas to the inside?
 Use its-fine?